 Towlines (Refer to our previous article on setting up your tow system)

-Over a longer distance a towline is more effective and efficient.
+Over a longer distance, a towline is more effective and efficient.
 The towline can be one of the paddler’s most useful and versatile pieces of equipment.
-Before purchasing a readymade tow system consider making or the very least adapting a towline in order to design a system that is efficient and adaptable in all situations, as follows:
+Before purchasing a readymade tow system consider making or the very least adopting a towline in order to design a system that is efficient and adaptable in all situations, as follows:

 • Set up should allow for fast deployment, essential in situations where the victim is close to rocks or drifting rapidly.

 • Is it long enough?
-Rope has less drag than tape, it should be long enough to prevent the towed kayak bumping into the rescuer’s kayak.
+The rope has less drag than tape, it should be long enough to prevent the towed kayak bumping into the rescuer’s kayak.
 At the same time short enough to take immediate effect when towing a rescuer away from danger.
-Initially a towline of a minimum 1.5 kayak lengths is recommended.
+Initially, a towline of a minimum of 1.5 kayak lengths is recommended.

 • Is the gate on the clip, without a notch, large enough to clip onto a kayak’s fittings, easy to use especially in rough seas and with cold hands, and strong enough to cope with the stresses involved with towing?
 Use a half fisherman’s knot to attach the karabiner to ensure